khalid-hussain/shaheen/chap1.md

 few generals here.
 I want to put forward a lot of suggestions to him and I have decided to return today itself."

-Badr Bin Mughira said, "Please forgive me for making you stand here for so long.
+Badr bin Mughira said, "Please forgive me for making you stand here for so long.
 Please come, we will sit and talk."

 Al-Zeghel replied, "But your residence is quite far from here.
 And if we were to